geyang/megadraft-demo/README.md

 # React-ProseMirror demo
 ## About this

-This is not a fork of react-prosemirror.
+This is not a fork of megadraft-demo.
 This is a different react wrapper of prosemirror that handles change events and cursors synchronously to make it easy to do real-time collaboration in a redux architecture.

 ## Usage
 ```
-npm install @episodeyang/react-prosemirror
+npm install @episodeyang/megadraft-demo
 ```

 ### How is this README written:

 This readme is written with react and markdown.
 It includes:

-1. a **live react-prosemirror component demo**
+1. a **live megadraft-demo component demo**
 2. a table of the component's props that is generated automatically
 3. **source** of the example component